Mississippi State vs. Memphis NCAA Football Odds, Plays and Insights | September 18, 2021

 - The Bulldogs have yet to cover the spread this season when favored by 3 points or more.

-- The Bulldogs have turned the ball over three more times (4 total) than the Tigers have forced a turnover (1) this season.
+- This year, the Bulldogs have turned the ball over four times, three more than the Tigers' takeaways (1).

+- Find the latest spread and moneyline odds for Mississippi State at SISportsbook.

 Memphis Stats and Trends

-- When Memphis records more than 22.0 points, it is 0-2 against the spread and 2-0 overall.
+- When Memphis puts up more than 22.0 points, it is 0-1 against the spread and 2-0 overall.

-- When Memphis totals more than 352.0 yards, the team is 0-2 against the spread and 2-0 overall.
+- In games that Memphis picks up over 352.0 yards, the team is 0-1 against the spread and 2-0 overall.

-- The Tigers have turned the ball over two times, three fewer times than the Bulldogs have forced turnovers (5).
+- This season the Tigers have two turnovers, three fewer than the Bulldogs have takeaways (5).

 Mississippi State Top Players

+- Will Rogers leads his team with 370 passing yards (370.0 per game) and has a 83% completion percentage (39-of-47), throwing three touchdown passes and one interception.

-- Jo'Quavious Marks has taken 12 carries for a team-leading 71 rushing yards (71.0 yards per game) while scoring two touchdowns.
-He's also caught nine passes for 27 yards (27.0 receiving yards per game) with one touchdown through the air.
+- Jo'Quavious Marks has churned out a team-high 71 rushing yards (71.0 yards per game) and scored two touchdowns.
+He has added nine catches for 27 yards (27.0 receiving yards per game) with one receiving touchdown.

 - So far this year Dillon Johnson has run for 12 yards on two carries (12.0 ypg).

-- Jamire Calvin has hauled in three receptions for 67 yards, best on his team, and one touchdown.
-He averages 67.0 receiving yards per game.
+- Jamire Calvin has three catches and paces his team with 67 receiving yards (67.0 ypg) while scoring one touchdown.

-- Jaden Walley has also contributed with four catches for 64 yards and one touchdown this year.
-He puts up 64.0 receiving yards per game.
+- Jaden Walley has tacked on four catches for 64 yards and one touchdown this year.
+He averages 64.0 receiving yards per game.

-- This season Makai Polk has caught 10 passes for 57 yards, averaging 57.0 receiving yards per game.
+- Makai Polk is averaging 57.0 yards per game, racking up 10 receptions for 57 yards.

 Memphis Top Players

-- Brandon Thomas has 16 carries for a team-high 147 rushing yards (147.0 per game) and one touchdown.
+- Brandon Thomas has rushed for a team-leading 147 yards on 16 attempts (147.0 yards per game) while scoring one touchdown.

-- Rodrigues Clark has rushed for 84 yards on nine carries (84.0 yards per game), with one touchdown on the ground this year.
+- So far this year Rodrigues Clark has run for 84 yards on nine carries (84.0 ypg), with one rushing touchdown.

-- Javon Ivory has hauled in five receptions for 106 yards, best on his team.
-He averages 106.0 receiving yards per game.
+- This season Javon Ivory has five receptions for a team-high 106 receiving yards (106.0 per game).

-- Gabriel Rogers has contributed with three catches for 59 yards this year.
-He puts up 59.0 receiving yards per game.
+- Gabriel Rogers has chipped in with 59 yards (on three catches).

 - Calvin Austin III is averaging 47.0 yards per game, racking up six receptions for 47 yards and one touchdown.